 - 13 Natural and Easy Ways To Balance Your Blood Sugar Levels

 - 12 Foods for Strong Healthy Hair Growth

 Tomatoes are best known for their vitamin content which includes beta-carotene, vitamins C, E, some B vitamins and vitamin K. They also contain a handful of minerals including calcium and magnesium and are loaded with antioxidants.

-Rocket greens are brilliant for digestion because the bitterness within their leaves stimulates enzyme production and therefore bile flow, ultimately helping and promoting digestion.
+Rocket greens are brilliant for digestion because the bitterness within their leaves stimulates enzyme production and therefore bile flow.
+Ultimately \, this helps and promotes digestion.